benttruong/personal-website/README.md

 During the development, I have utilized many sources of instructions including materials from the class, documentation from Vue (https://vuejs.org/guide/introduction.html) and MDN (https://developer.mozilla.org/en-US/docs/Web/CSS), along with a few tutorials from YouTube listed below:

-# How to Use Google's Material Icons on Your Websites
+How to Use Google's Material Icons on Your Websites: https://youtu.be/D9ciQq6cwmI
-https://youtu.be/D9ciQq6cwmI

-# The Net Ninja (to learn about Vue-Routing)
+The Net Ninja (to learn about Vue-Routing): https://www.youtube.com/@NetNinja
-https://www.youtube.com/@NetNinja